Leave a gift in your Will

 What types of legacy are there?

-There are three main types of legacy, summarised in our brief guidance notes (PDF).
-We suggest that you seek legal advice on which would be most appropriate for you.
+We have summarised the different types of legacy in our suggested wording (PDF).
+We suggest you seek legal advice on which would be most appropriate for you.

 Are there any tax benefits to leaving a legacy to The University of Nottingham?